RoganDawes/P4wnP1/README.md

 Windows LockPicker
 ==================

-This payload extends the "Snagging creds from locked machine" approach, presented by Mubix (see credits), to its obvious successor.
+This payload extends the "Snagging creds from locked machine" approach, presented by Mubix (see credits), to its obvious successor:

+**P4wnP1 LockPicker cracks grabbed hashes and unlocks the target on success, using its keyboard capabilities.** This happens fully automated, without further user interaction.

 ### Video demo